wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 ### QEMU/KVM/Libvirt

-This is needed in order to run network functions in KVM-based virtual machines.
+This is needed in order to run VNFs in KVM-based virtual machines.
 Two flavors of virtual machines are supported:

   * virtual machines that exchange packets with the vSwitch through the `virtio` driver.
 This configuration allows you to run both traditional processes and DPDK-based processes within the virtual machines.
 In this case, the host backend for the virtual NICs is implemented through `vhost` in case OvS and xDPd as vSwitches, and through `vhost-user` when OvS-DPDK is used as vSwitch;